digidem/osm-p2p-db/readme.markdown

 query `q`.
 Queries are arrays of `[[minLat,maxLat],[minLon,maxLon]]` specifying a bounding box.

-Each object in the stream is a document augmented with an `id` property.
+Each object in the stream is a document augmented with an `id` property and a `version` property that is the hash key from the underlying hyperlog.

 # browser